parvezi4/halal-harmony/docs/SEED_DATA_REFERENCE.md

 - Moderator test user: `moderator@example.com` / `Password123!`
 - If a local database predates moderator-role support, run `npx prisma db push` once so the `MODERATOR` enum value exists before testing moderator login.
 - Ahmed and Fatima have active Premium subscriptions
-- Ahmed and Fatima have a message thread with 2 messages
+- Ahmed and Fatima have a message thread with 2 clean (APPROVED) messages
+- Fatima (user2) and Musa (amberFlaggedUser) have a flagged thread: 1 APPROVED message + 1 PENDING message (contact-info sharing detected)
 - All photos use WebP format (180KB each)
 - All completed profiles have `onboardingCompletedAt` timestamp
 - Yusuf's profile is intentionally incomplete for testing
+- Admin scenario users (Musa, Khadija, Ibrahim, Sumayyah) are only for admin moderation testing; they cannot be meaningfully tested via `/auth/login` (no messaging threads, limited profile activity)